Early June we had a short family visit to Norrköping, Sweden.

-They have a special ordering system with tags that is somewhat strange at first as you won’t have a waiter coming to your table to take your order.
-They sit you down with the menu and some brief explanation thereof and once you have decided you go down to the bar with the tag to order both food and drinks which is recorded on the tag.
+They have a particular ordering system with tags that is somewhat strange at first as you won’t have a waiter coming to your table to take your order.
+They sit you down with the menu and some brief explanation thereof, and once you have decided, you go down to the bar with the tag to order both food and drinks, which is recorded on the tag.
 It also acts as a homing device for the waiters as they will know where you are sitting and can bring the food to you (just don’t wander about with the tag in your pocket…).
 If you want to check out, the cashier will read out the tag and print the receipt.
-Splitting the bill is quite easy too, as you can each get your own tag.
+Splitting the bill is quite easy, too, as you can each get your own tag.

 Although a wine list was available, playing around with Enoteket’s Wine Machine was much more fun.
-You purchase a credit that is loaded on to a (separate) chip card and you can choose any of the 36 wines in 3 servings: tasting (37,5ml), half glass (75ml) and full glass (150ml).
-If the credit on the card is used up, you can easily recharge it at the checkout and any credit that is left remains on the card so you can take it the next time you visit and continue to use it.
-As we were obviously not going to be regulars, we got a SEK 500 credit and any unused credit could be returned.
+You purchase a credit that is loaded on to a (separate) chip card, and you can choose any of the 36 wines in 3 servings: tasting (37,5ml), half glass (75ml) and a full glass (150ml).
+If the credit on the card is used up, you can quickly recharge it at the checkout, and any credit that is left remains so you can take it the next time you visit and continue to use it.
+As we were obviously not going to be regulars, we got a SEK 500 credit, and any unused credit could be returned.
 Needless to say, I managed to spend the entire credit (although there was some puzzling to get it all the way to zero…)

 The Lamp Restaurant